 - Herniated discs: The discs in the spine provide cushioning and support, and they can become damaged or herniated after a car accident.
 This can cause symptoms such as back pain, numbness, and tingling in the arms or legs.

-- Spinal cord injuries: In severe car accidents, the spinal cord can become damaged, resulting in paralysis and other serious complications.
+- Spinal cord injury: In severe car accidents, the spinal cord can become damaged, resulting in paralysis and other serious complications.

 - Soft tissue injuries: Car accidents can also cause strains and sprains to the muscles, ligaments, and tendons in the neck and back.
 These types of injuries can cause pain, swelling, and difficulty moving.